fyne-io/developer.fyne.io/api/v1.3/index.md

 ```go
 const SettingsScaleAuto = float32(-1.0)
 ```
 SettingsScaleAuto is a specific scale value that indicates a canvas should scale according to the DPI of the window that contains it.
+Deprecated: Automatic scaling is now handled in the drivers and is not a user setting.

 #### func  IsHorizontal